It may sound like a sub genre of science fiction, but Next Gen has nothing to do with spaceships or alien invasions.

 That’s where the Next Gen pastor or leader comes in.
 They’re handed the difficult but important role of overseeing all of these areas.
 Sometimes that’s done out of necessity, but it can lead to better clarity and alignment between these otherwise siloed areas.

-Sometimes the Next Gen pastor is the youth pastor who got promoted.
+Sometimes the Next Gen pastor is the youth pastor or kids pastor who got promoted.
 Or it’s a rebrand of an associate pastor role.
 More often than not, it’s a new and unique space for a church leader to take on.
 So what is expected of a Next Gen pastor?

 After working with some leaders in this space, here’s what we’ve learned that it takes to lead a Next Gen Ministry: